 B2B cold calling can be tough.
 Not only is it tough to just get sales prospects on the phone, but when you do, the prospect may end up being a little difficult or not completely friendly.
 The first step for you to take to improve your ability to deal with difficult or unfriendly prospects is to stop to try to understand where they are coming from and what they may be thinking.

 Sales Prospects are Extremely Busy

-The first thing to keep in mind is that the sales prospects that you try to contact when B2B cold calling are extremely busy.
-Or we can at least assume that they are busy, especially if you are calling at a decision maker level.
+The first thing to keep in mind is that the sales prospects that you try to contact are extremely busy.
+Or we can at least assume that they are busy, especially if you are calling at a decision-maker level.

 You also need to keep this in mind for when you do get a sales prospect on the phone.
 If you assume they are extremely busy, you may want to factor this in with how you approach taking their time.
 You may want to confirm they have a couple of minutes and then move very quickly through your cold call script.

 They Get a Tremendous Amount of Sales Calls